EU orders nearly 40 million additional J&J COVID vaccines

-BRUSSELS, July 6 (Reuters) - European Union countries have ordered nearly 40 million additional doses of the COVID-19 vaccine produced by Johnson & Johnson (JNJ.N), a spokesman for the EU Commission said, despite the company's supply shortfalls in the first half of the year.
+BRUSSELS (Reuters) - European Union countries have ordered nearly 40 million additional doses of the COVID-19 vaccine produced by Johnson & Johnson, a spokesman for the EU Commission said, despite the company’s supply shortfalls in the first half of the year.

 The move is a sign of confidence in the single-dose vaccine but it also shows a cautious approach as the order placed is far below what was possible under the contract.